 As we went floor by floor, Richard explained that movies, cartoons and new toys are a copy of the toys being displayed here.
 What the new toy maker does is to refurbish the old toy, make some changes and stick a new name to it.
 Here at Mint, they even have some really scary looking Felix the Cat and Mickey Mouse.
 Scary as Felix the Cat was fat, Mickey Mouse was fat, had whiskers and two bucked-tooth.
 The design of the characters was based on the revolution of that era.

-After all the goodbyes and thanks to Richard, Serge went to McDonald’s for a drink as he waited with Robb Chew and Zach as we waited for the others to finish Raffles tour and those who went for the Raffles tour to finish the Mint Tour.
-Serge skipped Raffles as he had been there before.
-In the next post, Serge will talk about URA Museum and before we leave here are the details of Mint Museum and he really recommends that you pay a visit
+After all the goodbyes and thanks to Richard, Lyle went to McDonald’s for a drink as he waited with Robb Chew and Zach as we waited for the others to finish Raffles tour and those who went for the Raffles tour to finish the Mint Tour.
+Lyle skipped Raffles as he had been there before.
+In the next post, Lyle will talk about URA Museum and before we leave here are the details of Mint Museum and he really recommends that you pay a visit

 Mint Museum 9.30am to 6.30pm